 Storytelling with Data

-Parsons School of Design: Art, Media & Technology
+Parsons School of Design: School of Art, Media, and Tech

 In the wake of data science and data visualization tools, great emphasis has been placed on the visual aspect of storytelling, however, little attention has been paid to the narrative.
 Drawn on the work of Aristotle, Ernest Hemingway, Edward Tufte, Robert McKee, and Cole Nussbaumer Knaflic, this class will examine the narrative structure and how it can be applied to create compelling stories through a combination of data, visuals, and narrative.
 Emphasis will be placed on analyzing stories to draw out concepts and applying these concepts to hands-on assignments to understand what works and what doesn’t.
 The final project will culminate in application of these concepts to the explanatory process of storytelling with data.

 Department: School of Art, Media, and Tech (AMT)

 Course Format: Seminar (R)

 Max Enrollment: 16

 * Seats available but reserved for a specific population.

 * Status information is updated every few minutes.
 The status of this course may have changed since the last update.
 Open seats may have restrictions that will prevent some students from registering.
 Updated: 7:18am EST 12/2/2023